Peak, peek, pique

-Peak means (1) a maximum, (2) to achieve a maximum, and (3) to bring to a maximum.
-Its homophone pique, which is almost exclusively used in the phrase pique [one's] interest, means (1) to provoke or arouse, or (2) to provoke resentment or indignation.
-It also has a noun sense—namely, a feeling of resentment or indignation resulting from wounded pride.
-A third homophone, peek, means (1) to glance quickly, (2) to look furtively, or (3) a quick or furtive look.
+Its homophone pique, which appears mostly in the phrase pique [one’s] interest, means (1) to provoke or arouse, or (2) to provoke resentment or indignation.
+It also works as a noun referring to a feeling of resentment or indignation resulting from wounded pride.

 Examples

-It peaked with Della famously being photographed dancing to I Will Survive in a skin-tight red dress … [Daily Mail]
+It peaked with Della famously being photographed dancing to I Will Survive in a skin-tight red dress.
+[Daily Mail]

 The unexpected availability of an experienced playmaker as soon as next month is sure to pique the interest of NRL clubs.
 [Sydney Morning Herald]